Tanneeshha/week1-tasks/README.md

 How to Run:

-Open ArrayOperations.java in your Java IDE.
+Open ArraySorting.java in your Java IDE.

 Run the program to see sorting and manipulations on the sample arrays.